2025 Preakness Stakes Odds & Betting Lines

 Why Preakness Stakes is Popular

 The top draw for decades was the winner of the Kentucky Derby who almost always ran in the Preakness.
 That gave the race an automatic air of anticipation.
-Could the Derby champion repeat or would another horse that raced in Lexington or one making its Triple Crown debut be fresher and beat the champ?
+Could the winner of the first Triple Crown event have a repeat performance?

 In recent years, because horses don’t race as often as in previous times, the two-week break is no longer considered long enough and not every Derby champion makes the trip to Baltimore anymore.
 That is a negative for the sport.
-Nonetheless, it is still a major attraction, just less so without the Derby winner.
-As McPeek stated the Sunday after the Derby, “We’ll let the horse tell us.”
+Nonetheless, it is still a major attraction, just less so without the Kentucky Derby winner.

 As mentioned above, not all the Derby champs come to Pimlico in this era for various reasons.
 As to why, the sport has changed.
 Horses, with rare exception, don’t run every two weeks for top races in modern racing.
 Three races in five weeks have always been a lot to ask of a horse.